port-labs/port-docs/docs/sso-rbac/sso-providers/saml/okta.md

 :::note
 When configuring SCIM:

-- Set the `Unique identifier field` to `userName`
+- Set the `Unique identifier field` to `userName`.
-- For authenticating the SCIM connection, choose `HTTP Header`, and use the SCIM token provided by Port.
+- For authenticating the SCIM connection, choose `HTTP Header`, and use the SCIM `token` provided by Port.

 :::